sara-sabr/ITStrategy/_posts/en/2021-06-08-working-in-the-open-part-2.md

 In software development, we expect that there will be a security issue at some point, while we continue to strive to minimize that eventuality.

-There are two primary angles that we can work on here: minimizing the scope and ensuring there is a clear remediation process.
-Other techniques may be used but these are two solid starting points.

-By minimizing the scope of what can be accessed, we minimize the risks associated with a leak.
-For example, let's say a user has access

 By putting in place a remediation process, we ensure that even if there was to be a leak, appropriate mesures are in place to address it as quickly as possible.
 And we make sure that everyone knows how to run through the process, if it's not fully automated.